rossta/rossta.github.com/source/blog/2016-02-22-what-i-learned-about-hanami.md

 pipelines in Hanami, but expect less ceremony here.
 Migrations handed off to the venerable [Sequel](http://sequel.jeremyevans.net/rdoc/files/doc/schema_modification_rdoc.html) project and the asset story is still young but passable; you won't be able to take advantage of the multitude of Rails-asset gems.

-I'd be interested to see Hanami go in a different direction here, like taking advantage of the "frontend explosion" by providing integration with external pipelines as the static-site generator [middleman](https://middlemanapp.com/advanced/external-pipeline/) as done or what Shakacode is trying with [webpack](https://webpack.github.io/) in [`react_on_rails`](https://github.com/shakacode/react_on_rails).
+I'd be interested to see Hanami go in a different direction here, like taking advantage of the "frontend explosion" by providing integration with external pipelines as the static-site generator [middleman has done](https://middlemanapp.com/advanced/external-pipeline/) or what [Shakacode](http://www.shakacode.com/) is trying with [webpack](https://webpack.github.io/) in [`react_on_rails`](https://github.com/shakacode/react_on_rails).

 It's worth noting that Hanami comes with security features baked in for as one would expect, including [CSRF protection](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) and app-level secure-by-default options for items like [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP) and `X-Frame-Options`.